mnadev/Muezzin/README.md

 # Muezzin

-**Muezzin has been deprecated.
+[comment]: **Muezzin has been deprecated.
 This repository will no longer be updated.
 I felt the scope of this project could be more impactful and that will require changes.
 I am keeping this repository for the benefit of others.
 If you'd like to contribute to the successor of Muezzin, let me know.**